Customer Lifetime Value Importance: Key to Long-Term Business Success

 Why is Customer Lifetime Value Important?

-Customer lifetime value allows you to understand how long a customer stays with your business and how much they spend.
-By calculating CLV for different types of customers, you can:
+CLV allows you to understand how long a customer stays with your business and how much they spend.
+By calculating CLV for different customer segments, you can:

-• Decide how much to spend on getting new customers: Ideally, you should not spend more than what you will earn from them.
+• Decide how much to spend on acquiring new customers: ideally, not more than you will earn from them.

-• Understand what products high-value customers want So you can sell more of those products.
+• Understand what products high-value customers want so you can sell more of those.

-• Identify which customers bring in the most sales: So you can focus on them.
+• Identify customers who bring in the most sales and focus retention efforts on them.

 How to Use Customer Lifetime Value to Make Business Decisions?

-Once you have obtained your customer lifetime value, you need to compare it with two key factors:
+Once you have obtained CLV, compare it with two key factors:

 • If CLV is higher than CAC, your business is profitable.